Melinda Joe's 12 favourite wine bars and wine restaurants in Tokyo 2025

 Address: PACIFIC CENTURY PLACE MARUNOUCHI, 7階, 1-chōme-11-1 Marunouchi, Chiyoda City

-One of Tokyo’s buzziest restaurants, Sezanne bagged its first Michelin star within months of opening in 2021 and gained a coveted second star in the 2023 red guide.
+One of Tokyo’s buzziest restaurants, Sézanne bagged its first Michelin star within months of opening in 2021 and has since gained more.
 British-born executive chef Daniel Calvert aims to merge the “timeless elegance” of a Parisian grand maison with the “open-minded lack of preciousness” that characterises the American approach to French cuisine he encountered during his tenure as sous chef at Per Se in New York.
-The seasonal menu is polished, precise, and technically astonishing: Riesling-poached foie gras with apricot and verbena sauce has the perfect buttery text...
+The seasonal menu is polished, precise, and technically astonishing: Riesling-poached foie gras with apricot and verbena sauce has the perfect buttery texture, while drunken Shanghai c...